An algorithm for calculating the set of superhedging portfolios in markets with transaction costs: Scalar superhedging price

 To obtain the smallest superhedging price, we apply the scalarization procedure introduced in \cite{HamelHeyde10} to the function $R(X)=SHP_0^M(X)$.
 That is, we consider the extended real-valued function $\vp_{R, v} \colon L^0_d(\mathcal{F}_T,\R^d) \to \R\cup\cb{\pm\infty}$ given by

 for $v \in (K_0^M)^+$ (see also section~5.1 in \cite{HamelHeydeRudloff10}). $(K_0^M)^+$ denotes the positive dual cone of the cone $K_0^M=K_0\cap M$ in $M$.
 Thus,

 We will apply the scalarization to the dual representation of $SHP_0^M$ given in \eqref{dualRM M}, respectively \eqref{dualRMSchachi M}.
 Dynamic programming equations can be obtained.
-For finite probability spaces this leads to an algorithm that goes backwards in the event tree.
+This leads to an algorithm that goes backwards in the event tree.
 Recall that in our case $M=\{se^i, s\in\R\}$, where asset number $i\in\{1,...,d\}$ is the asset of interest, e.g. the USD cash account, or a bond.
 Thus, we are scalarizing with respect to $v=e^i\in (K_0^M)^+=\{se^i, s\in\R_+\}$.
-The calculation of the smallest superhedging price in the asset of interest, that is the calculation of $\pi^a_i(X)$ leads to the a generalization of the well known Jouini, Kallal \cite{JouiniKallal95} representation to the $d$ asset case.
+The calculation of the smallest superhedging price in the asset of interest, that is the calculation of $\pi^a_i(X)$ leads to a generalization of the well known Jouini, Kallal \cite{JouiniKallal95} representation to the $d$ asset case, see also \cite{Stettner00}.
 For simplicity we assume that the solvency cone $K_t$ contains no lines.
 Then, the solvency cone $K_t(\omega)$ is spanned by the vectors $\pi^{ij}e^i-e^j$, $1\leq i,j\leq d$, see section~\ref{sec_Preliminaries}.
 The general case can be derived using the liquidation map in \eqref{liquidation map}.
-The following theorem gives a dual representation of the scalar superhedging price in the spirit of Jouini, Kallal \cite{JouiniKallal95} in the $d$ asset case.